 1. Great at Explaining Concepts

-The 2-day live classes have generally good reviews.
+The 2-day live classes generally have good reviews.
 They are usually offered 5-6 weeks before the exam as a cram revision course covering all topics.
-For Level 1, it includes a book with revision questions and for Level 2, there is a book with 30 vignettes with 6 questions each.
+For Level 1, it includes a book with revision questions, and for Level 2, there is a book with 30 vignettes with 6 questions each.
 There are also 3 mock exams.

-For an online portal, the videos tend to be more instructive than that from Schweser.
-The instructors go through the reading in a more thorough way than some of his counterparts in Schweser.
+For an online portal, the videos tend to be more instructive than that from Kaplan Schweser.
+The instructors go through the reading in a more thorough way than some of his counterparts in Kaplan Schweser.
 They are also helpful in responding to emails.

 2. Lots of Practice Questions